-If Mr W has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr W. Interest at a rate of 8% simple per year from the date of payment to the date of refund should be added to this.
+If Mr B has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr B. Interest at a rate of 8% simple per year from the date of payment to the date of refund should be added to this.

-Pay Mr W £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably
+Pay Mr B £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably

-Mr W transferred his existing pensions to a SIPP and the majority of those funds have been invested in an illiquid investment since.
+Mr B transferred his existing pensions to a SIPP and has suffered the loss of use of the majority of those funds since.

-I think it's fair to say this would have caused Mr W some distress and inconvenience.
-Since he found out something may have gone wrong, he will clearly have been worried that his retirement provision will have been reduced or could not be realised.
+I think it's fair to say this would have caused Mr B some distress and inconvenience.
+He will clearly have been worried that his retirement provision will have been reduced at the point it is likely he would have wanted to use them.
 So, I consider that a payment of £500 is appropriate to compensate for that upset.

-Where I uphold a complaint, I can award fair compensation to be paid by a financial business of up to £160,000, plus any interest and/or costs/interest on costs that I think are appropriate.
-If I think that fair compensation is more than £160,000, I may recommend that the business pays the balance.
+Where I uphold a complaint, I can award fair compensation to be paid by a financial business of up to $\pounds160,000$, plus any interest and/or costs/interest on costs that I think are appropriate.
+If I think that fair compensation is more than $\pounds160,000$, I may recommend that the business pays the balance.

 I do not know what award the above calculation might produce.
-So, whilst I acknowledge that the value of Mr W's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounted to more than our award limit.
+So, whilst I acknowledge that the value of Mr B's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounted to more than our award limit.

-Determination and money award: I uphold this complaint.
+Determination and award: I uphold this complaint.
 I think that fair compensation should be calculated as shown above.
-I require Options UK Personal Pensions LLP to pay Mr W the amount produced by that calculation - up to a maximum of £160,000 (including the £500 to compensate for the distress and inconvenience Options' actions caused) plus any interest and costs.
+My final decision is that Options UK Personal Pensions LLP should pay Mr B the amount produced by that calculation - up to a maximum of £160,000 (including the £500 to compensate for the distress and inconvenience Options' actions caused) plus any interest and costs.

-Recommendation: If the amount produced by the calculation of fair compensation is more than £160,000, I recommend that Options pays Mr W the balance.
+Recommendation: If the amount produced by the calculation of fair compensation is more than £160,000, I recommend that Options pays Mr B the balance.

-If Mr W accepts this final decision, the money award and the requirements of the decision will be binding on Options.
-My recommendation won't be binding on Options.
-Further, it's unlikely that Mr W can accept my final decision and go to court to ask for the balance after the award has been paid.
-Mr W may want to consider getting independent legal advice before deciding whether to accept my final decision.
+This recommendation is not part of my determination or award.
+Options UK Personal Pensions LLP doesn't have to do what I recommend.
+It's unlikely that Mr B can accept my final decision and go to court to ask for the balance.
+Mr B may want to consider getting independent legal advice before deciding whether to accept this final decision.